Hibbing school lunch menu

-Wednesday: Cheese bread dunkers w/ meat sauce, creamy coleslaw, whole kernel corn, chilled applesauce, lowfat milk choices

-Thursday: Pulled pork on a whole wheat bun, steamed carrot coins, Mediterranean chickpea salad, pickle slices, fresh fruit, lowfat milk choices, pudding
+Thursday: Roasted turkey gravy over mashed potatoes, seasoned broccoli, whole grain dinner roll, fresh fruit, lowfat milk choices

-Friday: Fiesta pizza with fixings, sweet kale chopped salad, steamed peas and carrots, mixed fruit cup, lowfat milk choices
+Friday: Chicken nuggets, macaroni and cheese, steamed green beans, crunchy fresh vegetables, mixed fruit cup, lowfat milk choices

 Post a comment as